apache/hive-site/content/general/downloads.md

 ## News
 ---

+* #### 20 May 2024: EOL for release 2.x line

+The Apache Hive Community has voted to declare the 2.x release line as End of Life (EOL).
+This means no further updates or releases will be made for this series. \
+We urge all Hive 2.x users to upgrade to the latest versions promptly to benefit from new features and ongoing support.

 * #### 11 April 2024: EOL for release 1.x line

 The Apache Hive Community has voted to declare the 1.x release line as End of Life (EOL).
-This means no further updates or releases will be made for this series.
+This means no further updates or releases will be made for this series. \
 We urge all Hive 1.x users to upgrade to the latest versions promptly to benefit from new features and ongoing support.

 * #### 29 March 2024: release 4.0.0 available